 Public Records Requests:

 The Whidbey Island Conservation District complies with the Washington State Public Records Act (RCW 42.56).
-To initiate a Public Records Request, contact the WICD Public Records Officer, Sandy Welch: (360) 678-4708 or toll free (888) 678-4922, or email Sandy HERE.
+To initiate a Public Records Request, contact the WICD Public Records Officer: (360) 678-4708, or email HERE.

 A board of five Supervisors, three elected and two appointed, direct the programs and policies of the Whidbey Island Conservation District.
 To learn more about the Board and the Conservation District election process, click here to visit the Supervisor Page.

 What to Expect When Requesting Assistance from the Whidbey Island Conservation District

 - Lots of folks love to work with us, and we look forward to working with you!
 We currently have a waitlist for services.

 - We assist requests in the order that they are received